missating/FreeCodeCamp-Lessons/Intermediate Front End Development Projects/log.md

  User Story: I can press a button to tweet out a quote.

 <strong> Link to project: </strong> https://codepen.io/missating/full/VWGNGr/

 <strong> Show the Local Weather </strong>

-This was done with html, css and js.
+This was done with html, css and js using api.

 The following was required of the page: